Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Champion (MPMM).md

 aliases: ["Champion"]
 ---
 # Champion
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-74, Volo's Guide to Monsters p.
-212*
+74*

 > [!quote]- A quote from Mordenkainen
 >